-Level A hierarchy of difficulty from Level 1 to Level 10 (doctorate level).
-The level of a paper is generally signified by the third digit of the paper code.
-Eg: 356803 is a Level 6 paper.
+Level A hierarchy of learning complexity from Level 1 to Level 10 (doctorate level), as defined in the New Zealand Qualifications Framework.
+The level of a paper is generally signified by the third digit of the paper code, e.g. 356803 is a Level 6 paper.

-Major A grouping of papers with a common theme or subject area selected by a student in accordance with the regulations, as the principal area of study within a programme.
+Major A substantial component of a degree in a subject area selected by a student in accordance with the regulations, as the principal area of study within a programme.

-Master's Degree A postgraduate qualification of between 120 and 360 points (1 and 3 EFTS).
-See page 113.
+Master's Degree A postgraduate qualification of between 120 and 240 points (1 and 2 EFTS) in one discipline or area of study that may be undertaken by taught courses or research, or by a combination of both.
+See page 114.

 Orientation Introduction of students to the University and/or a programme.
-See page 1.
+See page 6.

 Paper The smallest element of a programme for the purpose of granting credit.
 Identified by means of a unique code number.
-Each paper carries points.
+Each paper carries a points value.